LLaurance/eecs106a-final-project-website/_pages/09_team.md

 **Colin Knizek:** knizek@~

-I am a 4th year undergraduate Data Science major (minoring in EE/CS).
-I am interested in the intersection between neuroprosthetics and data science.
+Colin is a 4th year undergraduate Data Science major (minoring in EE/CS).
+They are interested in the intersection between neuroprosthetics and data science.

+Colin's contributions include:
+- The hardware implementation: including the linear rail actuation system, with corresponding wiring and mechanical components.
+- Sourcing a working piano system for the group.
+- Performing hardware debugging.
+This involved diagnosing and resolving hardware-related issues, such as with the I2C/I2S communication protocols and interfacing the servos with the Wio Terminal.
+- Creating the team Slack.

 **Laurance Lau:** laurance.lau@~